datawire/ambassador-docs/docs/edge-stack/pre-release/topics/running/running.md

 **`AMBASSADOR_FAST_RECONFIGURE` is not supported when `AMBASSADOR_LEGACY_MODE` is active.**

+## `AMBASSADOR_ENVOY_API_VERSION`

+By default, the Ambassador Edge Stack will configure Envoy using the v2 API.
+Setting `AMBASSADOR_ENVOY_API_VERSION` to `V3` tells Ambassador to use the Envoy v3 API.
+Since the v2 API is deprecated in the upstream Envoy project, it is encouraged to eventually use the v3 API.
+New features or enhancements in Ambassador Edge Stack _may_ begin to require the v3 API.
+It is therefore strongly recommended to try the v3 API sooner rather than later and, as always, provide feedback and bug reports in the Ambassador GitHub repo!

 ## Configuration from the Filesystem

 If desired, the Ambassador Edge Stack can be configured from YAML files in the directory `$AMBASSADOR_CONFIG_BASE_DIR/ambassador-config` (by default, `/ambassador/ambassador-config`, which is empty in the images built by Datawire).
 You could volume mount an external configuration directory here, for example, or use a custom Dockerfile to build configuration directly into a Docker image.